JustttMichael/Final-Project-Image-Classification/README.md

 # Final-Project-Image-Classification
-artificial neural network program using TensorFlow.
-The program should be able to recognize the shape of the hand that forms scissors, rock, or paper.
+Artificial neural network program using TensorFlow.
+Your program should be able to recognize the shape of the hand that forms scissors, rock, or paper.